 Introduce black with intention, and it will look timeless.
 Keep saying ‘black’ whenever you are asked for a colour decision, and your bathroom will definitely fit into the current trend.

-[click on the photo or the green headline to visit the post]
+[click on the photo or the blue headline to visit the post]

 If you’re thinking of indulging in the black trend inside your home, this post is your START HERE.